cornwalllive.com

 Branch members publicly protested to Cornwall Live, calling Michell's installation "parachuting in" an unelected figure.
 Reform UK's national party defended the appointment, citing the branch being "not fully constituted".

 Nathan Michell is named directly in the secretly recorded confrontation at a Dobwalls pub in October 2025.
-In the recording, Reform UK's West Cornwall organiser Alison Groves describes how Michell was installed as branch chairman by Paul Mills to replace Roger Tarrant:
+In the recording, Alison Groves — then Reform UK's County Organiser for West Cornwall — describes how Michell was installed as branch chairman by Paul Mills to replace Roger Tarrant:

 “The person that's taken on Roger's place is somebody who was recommended by Roger and his name is Nathan Michell.
 Now, I'd never met that man before, ever.”— Alison Groves, recorded at the Highwayman Inn, Dobwalls (18 October 2025)